DamianCosmin/MenuApp/README.md

 ### 🎨 Smooth animations
 Designed to offer a polished experience and instant visual feedback on users' order status by adding animations based on kitchen updates.

+### 💾 Scalable data storage
+Utilizing MongoDB, the system provides a flexible and robust data foundation.
+It manages everything from nested order details to long-term analytics, ensuring real-time synchronization and smooth performance.

 ## Screenshots

 ### 📱 Mobile app